joelczinn/yrec/examples/readme.md

 Test Suite Use
 ==============

+While YREC is a pure Fortran application, pytest was chosen to be the test execution framework due to its feature set and ease of installation and use.
+A standardized set of test cases is provided in this directory.
+Instructions for how to run all or a subset of the available preselected test cases may be found in this readme.

 ## Environment

 The test suite is implemented using pytest, which in turn requires python.
 A python virtualenv may be useful.